Share:

 These types of questions can help you know about the treatment and the risks and benefits of the treatment.

-If you have a contraceptive implant and have experiences any side effects, you should seek immediate medical advice.
+If you have a contraceptive implant and have experienced any side effects, you should seek immediate medical advice.
 If your side effects have led to further medical treatment, time off work, or other pain and suffering, compensation may be available to you.
 A medical negligence claim can seek damages to help compensate for and suffering experienced.

 Please feel free to contact our medical negligence team for further information or to discuss your circumstances.